Sandraa16012007/Tourzy/README.md

-# 🌍 Tourzy – A Travel Journal (My First React Project with Vite)
+# 🌍 Tourzy – A Travel Journal

 Tourzy is a simple and visually engaging travel journal web application built using **React + Vite**.
 This project marks my first step into the React ecosystem, where I explored concepts like **components**, **props**, and **dynamic rendering of data**.